YousefSalahKassem/e-shopy/README.md

 Note KeyStore was introduced in Android 4.3 (API level 18).
 The plugin wouldn't work for earlier versions.

-> We use this package to store sensitive data suth as authentication tokens as it is more secure than the normal method with `Shared Preferences`.
+> We use this package to store sensitive data such as authentication tokens as it is more secure than the normal method with `Shared Preferences`.

 ------------